 Students will gain an understanding of media relations strategies as well as learn hands-on application techniques.
 Students will get to meet members of the media (producers, reporters, editors) as well as media relations experts and resource providers.
-Students will get a client assignment and chance to actually pitch the media.
+Students will actually pitch a story to the media.